jrp244/byu-cs324/lab-socket-hunt/README.md

 [Socket Setup and Manipulation](#socket-setup-and-manipulation) section, as well as code from the
 [sockets homework assignment](https://github.com/cdeccio/byu-cs324-w2022/tree/master/hw-sockets) to complete each level.

+Consider the completion of each level a checkpoint.

 # Testing Servers